To use OAuth 2.0 in your application, you need an OAuth 2.0 client ID, which your application uses when requesting an

 Service accounts, web applications, and native applications

 For information about setting up service accounts, web applications, or installed applications, see the following topics.Service accounts

 A service account is used in an application that calls APIs on behalf of an application that does not access user information.
 This type of application needs to prove its own identity, but it does not need a user to authorize requests.

 For example, if your project employs server-to-server interactions such as those between a web application and Google Cloud Storage, then you need a private key and other service account credentials.
 To generate these credentials, or to view the email address and public keys that you've already generated, do the following:

-- Open the Cloud Platform Console Credentials page.
+- Open the Google Cloud Platform Console Credentials page.

 - If it's not already selected, select the project that you're creating credentials for.

 - To set up a new service account, click New credentials and then select Service account key.